gravitational/careers/challenges/offsec-engineer/challenge.md

 This exercise has two goals:

-* It helps us to understand what to expect from you as an Offensive Security Engineer, how you find security flaws in an environment
+* It helps us to understand what to expect from you as an Offensive Security Engineer and how you find security flaws in an environment.
 * It helps you get a feel for what it would be like to work at Teleport, as this exercise aims to simulate our day-as-usual and expose you to the type of work we're doing here.